hpcleuven/Linux-intro/docs/README.md

 # Linux introduction course

 ## Content
-This course will give a short practical summary of the basic things one needs when using mainly the command line in Linux:
+This course will give a practical summary of the basic things one needs when using the Linux command line:
 - Overview and distributions
 - How to start working with Linux
-- Short introduction to Graphical User Interface
-- Command line basics: getting help, useful commands
+- Command line basics
-- Linux File System: navigating, file paths, file manipulation, diskspace, archiving
+- Linux File System: navigation & file paths
+- File manipulation
 - Text editing
-- Groups, users, security: access rights
+- Diskusage
+- Displaying file content
+- Archiving
+- Text editing
+- Users, groups & security
 - Process control
-- This course provides several hands-on sessions
+- This course provides 4 hands-on sessions

 ## Target
 This course is primarily targeted at researchers that would like/need to